OrumTech/OfflinePassManager/README.md

 Contributions are welcome!
 If you have ideas for improving the mapping logic or the UI, feel free to fork the repo and submit a PR.

 ---

+**📜 License**

+This project is licensed under the **MIT License**.
+You are free to use, copy, and modify the software as long as the original copyright header and license file are preserved.

+**Note:** The software is provided "as is", and the author disclaims all liability for any consequences resulting from its use.

+---
 *Created with ❤️ for the Privacy Community.*